-Phentermine is a popular weight loss drug that helps suppress appetite.
+Phentermine is a weight loss drug that helps suppress appetite.
 No prescription can replace a healthful diet and exercise.
-However, drugs, such as phentermine, may help those who struggle to lose weight through diet and exercise alone.
+However, phentermine may help those unable to lose weight through diet and exercise alone.

 Phentermine can boost weight loss in some people, though results can vary from person to person.
 It depends on their reaction, how long they use it, and their weight loss activities.